Complex projective structures with Schottky holonomy: Introduction

-{\it Outline of the proof of Theorem \ref{main}.} Fix a projective structure $C$ on $S$ with Schottky holonomy $\rho$.
-First we decompose $(S, C)$ into certain very simple projective structures, called \emph {good holed spheres} (\S \ref{AlmostGood}), by cutting $S$ along a multiloop $M$ (Proposition \ref{M}).
-Note that an arbitrary region in $\rs$ is equipped with a canonical projective structure.
-Then each good holed sphere is obtained by grafting a holed-sphere $F$ isomorphically embedded in $\rs$ along a multiarc properly embedded in $F$ (Proposition \ref{GoodHoledSphere}).
-The multiloop on $S$ in Theorem \ref{main} is realized as the union of such multiarcs on the components of $S \sm M$.
+{\it Outline of the proof of Theorem \ref{main}.} Let $C$ be a projective structure on $S$ with Schottky holonomy $\rho$.
+The main step is to reduce the theorem to the case of ``genus zero'': We decompose $C$, by cutting it along a multiloop $M$, into certain (very simple) projective structures on holed-spheres, called {\it good holed spheres} (\S \ref{AlmostGood}): Namely each component $F$ of $C \sm M$ has trivial holonomy and the boundary components of $F$, via its developing map, cover disjoint loops that bound disjoint disks on $\rs$.
+Then we show that the the good holed sphere $F$ is obtained by grafting a holed sphere embedded in $\rs$ along a multiarc (Proposition \ref{GoodHoledSphere}).

+The multiloop on $S$ in Theorem \ref{main} is realized as the union of such multiarcs over all components of $C \sm M$, and the uniformizable structure $\Og/\Gm$ the union of the corresponding embedded holes spheres.

+It is straightforward to find a multiloop realizing the above decomposition on $C$ except that different boundary components of $F$ may cover the same loops on $\rs$ (see \S \ref{IntoAlmostGood}).
+Then the main work is to isotope this imperfect multiloop on $C$ to a desired one.
+To realize this isotopy, we construct a certain embedding a handlebody bounded by $S$ to itself associated with the projective structure $C$ (\S \ref{CellularStructures}).

-{\it Acknowledgements:} I am grateful to Ken Bromberg, Ulrich Oertel, and Brian Osserman.
-Our discussions helped me to develop and formalize the arguments in this paper.
-I would also like to express special thanks to Misha Kapovich for his valuable comments.
-In particular, the proof of Proposition \ref{grafting}, which is simpler than my original proof, is developed based on his suggestion.
+{\it Acknowledgements:} I am grateful to Ken Bromberg, Ulrich Oertel, and Brian Osserman for helpful discussions.
+I thank Misha Kapovich for his valuable comments.
+In particular, the proof of Proposition \ref{grafting} in this paper is developed based on his suggestion.
+I also thank the referee of the paper.